 Choose from a classic tea stand or the buffet high tea.
 Their high tea stands are often themed, such as the Fashion High Tea, or Christmas.
 The buffet is excellent quality and value at $49pp, and includes an ice cream station, fresh creme brulee, sandwiches, savouries, scones, crepes and platter after platter of sweet treats.

-Sheraton on the Park, 161 Elizabeth St, Sydney
+Sheraton Grand Sydney Hyde Park, 161 Elizabeth St, Sydney

 Westin Mad Hatter’s Afternoon Tea

 Fall down the rabbit hole into a whimsical high tea land where all of the dishes are inspired by Alice in Wonderland.
 Enjoy delicacies such as the The Mad Hatter’s Hat (rich dark chocolate mud cake encased in chocolate icing) and The White Rabbit’s Pocket Watch (purple macaroon with a blueberry cream filling).
 Without a doubt, this is the most whimsical Sydney high tea!

 Dining at the newly renovated Langham is an elegant affair.
 I enjoyed their Afternoon Tea with Wedgwood for Mother’s day last year, where a sophisticated high tea is served in Wedgwood china specifically designed for The Langham hotel.
 The environment is opulent and serene, the high tea full of tarts, tasty sandwiches and savouries.
 Do yourself a favour and book into the excellent Langham spa downstairs for a treatment after your tea is finished.
 The Langham often does really cute themed kids’ high teas in the school holidays, such as this Barbie one.

 Get more info on high tea at The Langham Sydney.

 The Tea Room QVB